I beg to move,

 As well as that side of the issue, as we have heard from other colleagues, many parents do not have access to the kind of internet service that they need for the application every three months.
 As my hon.
 Friend the Member for Newcastle upon Tyne North and my hon.
 Friend the Member for East Lothian underlined, people need a secure, reliable and high-speed internet connection every three months to make this application.
 Parents I have talked to have told me that this is not a one-shot application, because of the numerous technical glitches that people have experienced.

 Can the Minister offer us an iron-clad guarantee that no parent will be locked out of access to tax-free childcare, either because of IT glitches or because of a lack of access to safe, secure and permanent internet services?
-I would be grateful if he could let us know what precisely he has done or will do, given he has just got his feet under the table, to push Atos in particular to speedily resolve these very concerning technical issues.
+I would be grateful if he let us know what precisely he has done or will do, given he has just got his feet under the table, to push Atos in particular to speedily resolve these very concerning technical issues.
 I have no doubt that these kinds of technical problems, as well as many of the others that were referred to by colleagues, offer part of the reason for the low take-up of tax-free childcare.

 There are nearly 800,000 families using childcare vouchers, as my colleagues mentioned, and the vouchers are provided by more than 60,000 businesses and employers, including every Government Department.
 Occasionally, the Government maintain that there is a low proportion of employers offering vouchers.
 That is the case for one-man and one-woman bands, but if we take them and very small businesses out of the equation, there is a much higher proportion of businesses that offer those childcare voucher schemes.
 There is an enormous gulf between the usership rate of childcare vouchers and that of tax-free childcare, even with existing restrictions.

 I am also concerned that the parents of disabled children may be considerably under-claiming.
 I was pleased that my hon.
 Friend the Member for Stockton North (Alex Cunningham) mentioned that, as well as my hon.
 Friend the Member for Newcastle upon Tyne North.
 I was surprised to hear in the response to a parliamentary question by my hon.
 Friend the Member for Batley and Spen that there are only 1,187 tax-free childcare accounts registered for disabled children.
-Of course, tax-free childcare is already fully rolled out for disabled children, so it would be helpful to hear the Minister’s assessment of the relative number of parents of disabled children who used tax-free childcare, compared with those who use vouchers, and why there is a disparity, as I expect there will be.
+Of course, tax-free childcare is already fully rolled out for disabled children, so it would be helpful to hear the Minister’s assessment of the number of parents of disabled children who used tax-free childcare, compared with those who used vouchers, and why there is a disparity, as I expect there will be.
 I would also be interested to hear what the Minister has to say about the disincentive effect of the design of the tax-free childcare system.
 As many colleagues mentioned, parents need to pay around £10,000 into their account before they can receive the headline £2,000 per year.
 That enormous sum is simply impossible for the vast majority of parents to afford.
 It does not reflect their working patterns or their wages.

 [Mark Pritchard in the Chair]

 For that and other reasons, tax-free childcare will benefit people on large incomes who consume large amounts of childcare the most.
 As many colleagues said, the new scheme will generally leave people on lower incomes worse off.
-Indeed, the charity Employers For Childcare calculated that approximately 70% of the parents who approach it for help would be better off with childcare vouchers, tax credits or universal credit, or with a combination of those things, than with tax-free childcare.
+Indeed, the charity Employers for Childcare calculated that approximately 70% of the parents who approach it for help would be better off with childcare vouchers, tax credits or universal credit, or with a combination of those things, than with tax-free childcare.
 My hon.
 Friend the Member for Ealing Central and Acton (Dr Huq) rightly mentioned that the new system may negatively impact low-income single parents in particular.

-Further calculations indicate that people in lower-paid areas and people on lower wages generally are more likely to lose out as a result of losing access to childcare vouchers following the adoption of tax-free childcare.
+Further calculations indicate that people in lower paid areas and people on lower wages generally are more likely to lose out as a result of losing access to childcare vouchers following the adoption of tax-free childcare.
 That is because—we might have discussed this issue more—tax-free childcare does not incorporate the progressive elements of the voucher scheme, which enables basic rate taxpayers to save more than higher rate taxpayers, who may in turn save more than additional rate taxpayers.
 In her insightful speech, my hon.
 Friend the Member for High Peak pointed out some of the disbenefits of tax-free childcare for low-income parents compared with people on low incomes who are already in the voucher scheme.

 I would be grateful if the Minister indicated whether any impact assessment has been undertaken of how the closure of the childcare vouchers scheme will affect people who spend an average amount—not the very high amounts in Government projections—on childcare.
 It would also help to hear how the Minister expects the new system to affect people on lower incomes, who will largely see the support they receive proportionately reduced by these changes.
 That assessment should take into account the impact on employees’ ability to progress to higher paid jobs that require them to be more flexible with their working hours, which my hon.
 Friend rightly mentioned.